Adult High School Program

 2. Bring an unopened, official transcript of classes taken in high school.

 Adult High School classes meet at the Western Piedmont Community College campus at 1001 Burkemont Avenue in the bottom of Patton Hall.
-You may choose to take one to five classes each 8-week term.
-Classes typically meet:
+You may choose to take one or more classes each 10-week term.
+Seated, in-person classes typically meet: